Arrival

 We rent out one-person rooms, shared rooms, 2-person rooms, and family apartments.

-When you rent a “single rooms” room or apartment, normally no one but the contract holder may stay and take address here.
+When you rent a “single rooms” room or apartment, no one but the contract holder may stay and take address here.

 Some of our “single rooms” apartments are also advertised in the booking system as suitable for two roommates who each rent directly from us (as an “A/B shared apartment”).
 This means that there are two contract holders.
 In that case the other person does not have to be part of your household.